Skip to main content Skip to accessibility

 All complaints offer the opportunity for us to learn and improve.
 It is important that all complaints are reviewed, and lessons are learned.

 As a learning organisation, we are committed to improving effectiveness and efficiency.
 We want to get it right first time.
-To this end, we will:
+To do this, we will:

 • ensure that any actual or proposed improvements to services and programs will be followed up and acted upon

-• implement appropriate system changes that have been identified by analysis of complaints data and continual monitoring of the system
+• make system changes that have been identified by analysis of complaints data and continual monitoring

 • implement best practices in handling customer feedback